RomainDeschampsFR/CarcassYieldTweaker/README.md

-# Usuable-Meat-Mod
+# Carcass Yield Tweaker
-Changes The Amount of Useable Meat Upon Killing an Animal in The Long Dark.
+Allows you to change the amount of available Meat & Guts upon killing any animal in The Long Dark.
+Allows you to change the size of quartering bags and the overall quartering waste value

 # Installation Instructions:
 1. If you haven't installed melonloader yet do so now by downloading and running https://github.com/LavaGang/MelonLoader/releases/tag/v0.6.1